-- (5) The Gaming Operation will place on file with the Tribal Gaming Agency the names of all persons authorized to enter the cage, those who possess the combination or the Keys or who control the mechanism to open the locks securing the entrance to the cage, and those who possess the ability to operate the alarm systems. - (6) The cashier's cage shall be responsible for establishing procedures and controls necessary to comply with the Bank Secrecy Act, 31 U.S.C. § 5311 et seq., as now or hereafter amended.
+(6) The cashier's cage shall be responsible for establishing procedures and controls necessary to comply with the Bank Secrecy Act, 31 U.S.C. § 5311 et seq., as now or hereafter amended.

-11. ACCOUNTING CONTROL WITHIN THE CASHIER'S CAGE
+12. ACCOUNTING CONTROL WITHIN THE CASHIER'S CAGE

 - (1) The assets for which the cashiers are responsible shall be maintained on an Imprest Basis; provided, the cage may operate on a float basis if documented in the system of accounting and Internal Controls and approved by the Tribal Gaming Agency.
-At the end of each shift, the cashiers assigned to the outgoing shift, shall record on a cashier's count sheet the face value of each cage inventory item counted and the total of the opening and closing cage inventories and will reconcile the total closing inventory with the total opening inventory. - (2) Cashiers' functions will be, but are not limited to the following: - Receive currency, coin, checks, Gaming chips, vouchers, or Cash Equivalents from patrons for Gaming chip consolidations, total or partial redemptions or substitutions; - b) Receive documentation with signatures thereon, required to be prepared for the effective segregation of functions in the cage; - c) Process Fills and Credits by exchanging chips, currency, coin and paperwork as authorized in these Standards; - d) Receive currency and coin from count rooms and kiosks; - e) Prepare the overall cage reconciliation and accounting records; - f) Daily reconciliation and loading of ticket redemption Kiosks (TRK) contents by two or more Cage personnel as outlined in the system of accounting and Internal Controls with documentation of such processes sent and reviewed daily by a department independent of the Cage; and - g) Perform such other functions as necessary to ensure proper accountability consistent with these Standards.
+At the end of each shift, the cashiers assigned to the outgoing shift, shall record on a cashier's count sheet the face value of each cage inventory item counted and the total of the opening and closing cage inventories and will reconcile the total closing inventory with the total opening inventory. - (2) Cashiers' functions will be, but are not limited to the following: - a) Receive currency, coin, checks, gaming chips, vouchers, or Cash Equivalents from patrons for gaming chip consolidations, total or partial redemptions or substitutions; - b) Receive documentation with signatures thereon, required to be prepared for the effective segregation of functions in the cage; and - c) Process Fills and Credits by exchanging chips, currency, coin and paperwork as authorized in these Standards; - d) Receive currency and coin from count rooms and kiosks; - e) Prepare the overall cage reconciliation and accounting records; and - f) Perform such other functions as necessary to ensure proper accountability consistent with these Standards. - (3) Cashier signatures from the incoming and outgoing shifts attesting to the accuracy of the information will be at a minimum on the following sheets: the cashiers count sheet, the Fill bank closeout sheet, and the main bank closeout sheet.

-- (3) Cashier signatures from the incoming and outgoing shifts attesting to the accuracy of the information will be at a minimum on the following sheets: the cashiers count sheet, the Fill bank closeout sheet, and the main bank closeout sheet. - (4) At the conclusion of Gaming activity each day, at a minimum, copies of the cashier's count sheet, reconciliation, Fill, main, and related documentation, will be forwarded to the Accounting Department for agreement of opening and closing inventories, and agreement of amounts thereon to other forms, records and documentation required by these Standards or for the recording of transactions.
+(4) At the conclusion of gaming activity each day, at a minimum, copies of the cashier's count sheet, reconciliation, Fill, main, and related documentation, will be forwarded to the Accounting Department for agreement of opening and closing inventories, and agreement of amounts thereon to other forms, records and documentation required by these Standards or for the recording of transactions.

-12. DROP BOXES
+13. DROP BOXES

-(1) In the Gaming Facility, each Gaming Station and each Player Terminal and Kiosk will have attached to it a container known as a 'Drop Box', in which will be deposited all Cash, vouchers, duplicate Fills and Credits, Requests for Fills and Credits, station inventory forms, or other forms.
+(1) In the Gaming Facility, each Gaming Station and each Player Terminal and Kiosk will have attached to it a container known as a 'Drop Box', in which will be deposited all cash, vouchers, duplicate Fills and Credits, Requests for Fills and Credits, station inventory forms, or other forms.
 Gaming Stations will have metal Drop Boxes and each Player Terminal or Kiosk will have either plastic or metal Drop Boxes.